beyarkay/masters-thesis/src/05_results.md

 # Discussion of each model

-This section will explore each of the models in depth, but will not make comparisons between different model types.
+This section will evaluate each of the models in depth, but will not make comparisons between different model types.
 Characteristics specific to each model type are discussed, relating to $F_1$-score, precision, recall, inference times, and training times.
 Where appropriate, confusion matrices of different models are visualised to aid with the analysis of these models.
 For inter-model comparisons, please see sections \ref{best-model} and \ref{time-comparison}.
+All evaluation metrics ($F_1$-score, precision, recall, confusion matrices) are calculated using the validation set unless otherwise specified.
+The models are evaluated on the unseen test set in Section \ref{test-set-eval}.

 FFNNs are be discussed in section \ref{in-depth-ffnn}, HMMs in section
 \ref{in-depth-hmm}, CuSUMs in section \ref{in-depth-cusum}, HFFNNs in section